 Paul Roetzer, Founder & CEO of the Marketing Artificial Intelligence Institute, shared a provocative statement as my guest for Episode Seven of the Customer Data Perspectives.
 “Personalization is kind of like the holy grail,” he said, speaking about this all-important marketing strategy long sought by B2C and B2B marketers.

-Paul’s been educating marketers on the importance of leaving rule-based marketing tactics behind as legacy practices and shifting to “next-gen” approaches based on machine learning, natural language processing, and other forms of artificial intelligence.
-In his new book, “Marketing Artificial Intelligence,” he recommends best practices and tools for applying AI in sales, customer service, and several digital marketing practices, including search engine optimization, email marketing, and social media marketing.
+Paul has been educating marketers on the importance of leaving rule-based marketing tactics behind as legacy practices and shifting to “next-gen” approaches based on machine learning, natural language processing, and increasingly, autonomous AI agents.
+In his book, “Marketing Artificial Intelligence,” he recommends best practices and tools for applying AI in sales, customer service, and several digital marketing practices, including search engine optimization, email marketing, and social media marketing.
+Much of what Paul predicted has now become reality — and the pace of change has accelerated far beyond what most marketers anticipated.

 Content Marketers Risk Falling Behind Without AI

 “Many brands, especially on the B2B side, think personalization is name and company,” Paul says.
 “B2C brands you assume would have the ability to do personalization at a better level, but they’re not doing it as well as they should be.”
-We all have stories of failed or retargeting breakdowns, and Paul shares a classic example during the podcast.
+While this observation was made in 2022, the gap between AI-powered personalization leaders and laggards has only widened.
+Organizations that have deployed AI-native CDPs with embedded AI decisioning are delivering personalization that feels genuinely contextual — not just targeted.

-So Paul provides a realistic target for personalization and says marketers should “truly understand the difference between your intent and my intent based on our click history or our opens of the newsletters.”
-I would add social media activity, non-actions (like not opening an email), and any other events we capture and centralize in a customer data profile.
+Paul provides a realistic target for personalization: “truly understand the difference between your intent and my intent based on our click history or our opens of the newsletters.”
+In 2026, AI agents can process far more signals — social media activity, non-actions (like not opening an email), real-time browsing behavior, and contextual factors — to build a comprehensive understanding of each customer.

-So why is it so hard and long for B2C and B2B marketers to deliver personalized experiences?
+So why has personalization been so hard?
 Paul answers, “It’s hard because the average enterprise has some hundred 101-120 marketing and sales tech solutions.
 So getting all those things talking to each other to drive this personalization is challenging.”
+This is precisely the problem that AI-native CDPs solve — unifying customer data in a single platform where AI agents can access complete context and act autonomously.

-I spoke about these challenges with previous guests of Customer Data Perspectives, including Scott Brinker’s recommendations on integrations and David Raab’s recommendations on how customer data profile (CDP) platforms are solutions.
+I spoke about these challenges with previous guests of Customer Data Perspectives, including Scott Brinker’s recommendations on integrations and David Raab’s recommendations on how customer data platform (CDP) platforms are solutions.

 CDPs and the Journey to Personalized Experiences